If you are looking for how to use ginger for gut health, there are countless ways to use this culinary spice.

 People have used ginger for millennia to help with digestive problems.
-A cup of ginger tea for digestion was common practice in history.
+A cup of ginger tea for digestion was a common practice in history.

 We know that part of the reason ginger helps your digestive tract is that it helps your stomach muscle movement and emptying.

 In healthy volunteers, the use of 3 ginger capsules sped up stomach emptying time after a meal.